-(1) has no material relationship with the Company, either directly or as a partner, stockholder or officer of an organization that has a relationship with the Company, and does not have any relationship that precludes independence under the NYSE director independence standards;

-(2) is not currently, or within the past three years was not, employed by the Company (or an immediate family member is not currently, or within the past three years was not, employed as an executive officer of the Company);

-(3) is not a current employee of, nor is an immediate family member a current executive officer of, a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the past three years, exceeds the greater of \$1 million or 2% of the consolidated gross revenues of that company;

-(4) has not received, nor has an immediate family member received, direct remuneration in excess of \$120,000 from the Company during any twelve-month period within the past three years other than director and committee fees and pension or other forms of deferred compensation for prior services;

-(5) (i) is not a current partner or employee of a firm that is the Company's internal or external auditor; (ii) does not have an immediate family member who is a current partner of such a firm; (iii) does not have an immediate family member who is a current employee of such a firm and personally works on the Company's audit; or (iv) has not, nor has an immediate family member, been a partner or employee of such a firm and personally worked on the Company's audit within the last three years;

-(6) is not part of an interlocking directorate, whereby an executive officer of the Company simultaneously served on the compensation committee of another company that employed the director or the director's immediate family member as an executive officer during the last three years;

-(7) is free of any relationships with the Company that may impair, or appear to impair his or her ability to make independent judgments; and

-(8) is not employed by a nonprofit organization where a substantial portion of funding for the past three years (representing at least the greater of \$1 million or 2% of the organization's annual consolidated gross revenues) comes from the Company.
-In addition, in determining the independence of any director who will serve on the Compensation and Human Resources Committee, the Board must consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director's ability to be independent from management in connection with the duties of a Compensation and Human Resources Committee member, including, but not limited to:
+- (1) has no material relationship with the Company, either directly or as a partner, shareholder or officer of an organization that has a relationship with the Company, and does not have any relationship that precludes independence under the NYSE director independence standards; - (2) is not currently, or within the past three years was not, employed by the Company (or an immediate family member is not currently, or within the past three years was not, employed as an executive officer of the Company); - (3) is not a current employee of, nor is an immediate family member a current executive officer of, a company that has made payments to, or received payments from, the Company for property or services in an amount which, in any of the past three years, exceeds the greater of \$1 million or 2% of the consolidated gross revenues of that company; - (4) has not received, nor has an immediate family member received, direct remuneration in excess of \$120,000 from the Company during any twelve-month period within the past three years other than director and committee fees and pension or other forms of deferred compensation for prior services; - (5) (i) is not a current partner or employee of a firm that is the Company's internal or external auditor; (ii) does not have an immediate family member who is a current partner of such a firm; (iii) does not have an immediate family member who is a current employee of such a firm and personally works on the Company's audit; or (iv) has not, nor has an immediate family member, been a partner or employee of such a firm and personally worked on the Company's audit within the last three years; - (6) is not part of an interlocking directorate, whereby an executive officer of the Company simultaneously served on the compensation committee of another company that employed the director or the director's immediate family member as an executive officer during the last three years; - (7) is free of any relationships with the Company that may impair, or appear to impair his or her ability to make independent judgments; and - (8) is not employed by a nonprofit organization where a substantial portion of funding for the past three years (representing at least the greater of \$1 million or 2% of the organization's annual consolidated gross revenues) comes from the Company.
+In addition, no director may serve on the Audit Committee or the Compensation and Human Resources Committee of the Board unless that director meets all of the independence criteria established for service on each such committee by the NYSE listing standards and any other applicable rules or laws.

-(1) the source of compensation of such director, including any consulting, advisory or other compensatory fee paid by the Company to such director; and

-(2) whether such director is affiliated with the Company or an affiliate of the Company.